JuanEsquiviasO/FirebaseDatabase_with_React/README.md

-# Firebase Database with React.js
+# Store files in the cloud with Firebase Storage and React